Participatory AI: A Scandinavian Approach to Human-Centered AI: Case Studies

-The principle of \artifactEcologies reminds us that creative work is already shaped by assemblages of tools, file formats, and infrastructures.
-GenAI does not enter a vacuum, but has to find a place in these existing arrangements, and often it does not fit in neatly.
-Creative tasks are increasingly being automated and absorbed into platform environments, which poses challenges similar to those addressed in a workplace context in the early days of participatory design context (see Section~\ref{sec:history}).
-What once involved direct making now often shifts toward prompting, curating, and refining within proprietary systems~\cite{Chang2023}, similar to the distinction between the tool perspective and the system perspective introduced in PD in the early 1980s.
+The principle of \artifactEcologies is particularly salient in creative domains.
+Creative work is already structured around complex assemblages of software, file formats, hardware, and institutional infrastructures.
+Generative AI does not enter a neutral environment but must be negotiated into these existing ecologies.
+Participants described how AI tools often failed to integrate cleanly with established workflows, pushing work into platform-specific environments and shifting creative activity toward prompting, curation, and selection within proprietary systems~\cite{Chang2023}.
+As creative tasks are increasingly automated and absorbed into platform environments, practitioners face challenges similar to those addressed in workplace contexts in the early days of participatory design (see Section~\ref{sec:history}).
+This resembles the distinction between the tool perspective and the system perspective introduced in PD in the early 1980s.

-When we talk to creative professionals, many mention how current GenAI systems often weaken rather than strengthen creative agency (\empowermentMediation).
-Platform defaults emphasize speed and scale, not quality, care, or craft.
-Authorship gets blurred when partly or wholly AI-generated outputs lean on uncredited training data, and practitioners risk being cast as prompt operators instead of skilled creators.
-For many, this undermines both their individual creative identity and the collective capacity of creative communities to set and defend their own standards.
-Questions of authorship, authenticity, and value also become unsettled, as recognition and compensation appear to flow upward toward platform owners and model providers, leaving individual creative professionals in more precarious positions~\cite{Samuelson2023, Van_Dijck2018}.

-A PD approach frames empowerment differently.
-Rather than replacing human expertise, GenAI systems should, in line with PD's tool perspective, be built to amplify it, functioning as instruments that mediate activity rather than as machines that dictate outcomes.
-In practice, this could mean opening space for creators to negotiate which aspects of their craft are non-negotiable: the interpretive judgment of an editor, the sketching process that shapes a designer's vision, or the embodied skill that grounds a musician's performance.
+Concerns around \empowermentMediation were prominent in our interview data.
+Many participants described how current AI platforms emphasize throughput and scale rather than care, judgment, or craft.
+While prompting and curating AI outputs can itself involve considerable skill and judgment, practitioners worried that platform defaults compress the range of recognized expertise, reducing multifaceted creative processes to a narrower set of interactions with generative systems.
+Participatory discussions surfaced alternative framings in which AI was understood as an instrument that mediates activity rather than dictates outcomes.
+In this view, empowerment lies in preserving creators' ability to define which aspects of their practice are open to delegation and which remain central to professional identity.